 Bill Haslam, 49th governor of Tennessee

 On November 4, 2014, Bill Haslam was re-elected Tennessee’s governor with the largest victory in modern Tennessee history.

 Under his leadership, Tennessee is recognized as a national leader in education, economic development, efficient government and fiscal strength.

 Since 2011, Tennessee students have been the fastest improving in the country in academic achievement.
 High school graduation rates are at an all-time high, and Tennessee is the first state in the nation to offer high school graduates and adults two years of community or technical college free of tuition and mandatory fees.

 In 2013, Haslam launched the Drive to 55 to increase the number of Tennesseans with a postsecondary degree or credential to 55 percent by 2025.
 More Tennesseans are going to college and fewer need remediation when they get there.
 First-time freshmen enrollment increased 25 percent at community colleges and 20 percent at technical colleges in one year, and the college-going rate in Tennessee increased to a high of 62.5 percent in 2015.

-Since Governor Haslam took office in 2011, more than 378,000 net new private sector jobs have been created in Tennessee – a 17.2 percent job growth rate.
-Today more Tennesseans have a job than at any other point in state history, and in June 2017, Tennessee’s unemployment rate reached the lowest level in state history.
+Since Governor Haslam took office in 2011, more than 378,000 net new private sector jobs have been created in Tennessee – a 17.2 percent job growth rate and, earlier this year, Tennessee’s unemployment rate reached the lowest level in state history.
 Tennessee has been ranked No. 1 for advanced industry job growth, No. 1 for jobs created through foreign direct investment and is a three-time winner of “State of the Year” for economic development by Business Facilities magazine.

 The governor worked with the Tennessee General Assembly in 2017 to pass the largest tax cut in Tennessee history while delivering a safe, reliable and debt-free transportation system.
 He and his administration have cut more than $500 million in recurring spending, shrunk state government by 10 percent, balanced the budget every year, ensured Tennessee has the lowest debt in the country and more than doubled the state’s savings account.
 For only the second time in state history, Tennessee has been awarded a triple AAA bond rating.